Skip to main content

 Detect prompt injection attack

-Make a request to the OpenAI API through the Kong Gateway.
-In this example, we send a malicious prompt that tries to extract PII (Personally Identifiable Information) from the available context.
+In this example, we simulate sending a malicious prompt that attempts to extract PII (Personally Identifiable Information) from enterprise context available to an LLM hosted on Azure, Bedrock, or another private deployment.

 curl -sSLX POST 'http://localhost:8000/openai/v1/chat/completions' \